DmitriLyalikov/ESP32_Smart_Clock/README.md

 # ESP32 Smart Clock
 This is my Embedded Systems Design Semester Project.
-I am using the ESP32 platform to make a LCD digital clock that displays time synchronised from an NTP server and current weather forecasts from a HTTP based weather API.
+I am using the ESP32 platform to make a LCD digital clock that displays local time synchronised from an NTP server and local/current weather forecasts from a JSON weather API endpoint over HTTP.

 This repository contains all the subcomponents, design files, and source code for this system.
 It is designed to work out 'of the box'.